RennurApps/AwareIM-resources/Readme.md

       - `IMPORT DOCUMENT myBO.DocumentPDF FROM 'C:/YourFileLocation/<<myBO.Name>>_No<<myBO.ID>>.pdf'`
     - **Optional** - Delete exported HTML file
       - `DELETE FILE 'C:/YourFileLocation/<<myBO.Name>>_No<<myBO.ID>>.html'`

+- [**Pandoc - a universal document converter**](https://pandoc.org/) - If you need to convert files from one markup format into another, pandoc is your swiss-army knife.

 - **Business Intelligence, Report Writer/Server**